Skip to Content

 In central New Jersey, you might be able to find geodes in Barnardsville.
 Head towards the area quarries in this region and search for them.
 Various geodes have been found here.

-Finding flint in New Jersey is relatively easy.
-Most of the time, you can find it in the area washes caused by floods or river beds.
+Finding Flint in New Jersey is relatively easy.
+Most of the time, you can find it in the washes caused by floods or river beds.
 Rockaway River is a great place to find native flint.
 You can also try the Hudson River or Delaware River.

-New Jersey’s geologic history is quite rich and complicated; however, because of this, you might be able to find obsidian here as well.
-Obsidian may be found in Essex County in the area of river beds.
+New Jersey’s geologic history is rich and complicated; however, you might find obsidian here as well.
+Obsidian may be found in the riverbed area of Essex County.

 TIP: Acquiring a piece of obsidian that needs to be cut and polished can be stressful if you have never done it before.
 Check out the step-by-step guide on how to cut and polish obsidian: